 Employees who work from home

 Globally, 70% of people work from home at least once a week.
 A growing percentage of those employees work from home permanently.
 This is advantageous for both employers and employees.
-Fully remote workers save organizations, on average, $22,000 a year per employee since the company does not have to provide the employee with office real estate, electricity, food, etc. For employees, working from home gives them a flexible work schedule without time lost due to commuting and a comfortable and familiar work environment.
+Fully remote workers save organizations, on average, $22,000 a year per employee since the company does not have to provide the employee with office real estate, electricity, food, etc. For employees, working from home gives them a flexible work schedule without time lost due to commuting and to create a comfortable and ideal work environment.

 Employees who work from coworker spaces or public spaces